RexxLA/rexx-repository/ARB/standards/work-in-progress/document/directives.md

 Add name (with duplicate check) to list for this file.

-Extra step needed in the invokation search order.
+Extra step needed in the invocation search order.
 Although this is nominally EXTERNAL we presumably wont use the external call mechanism.
 (Except perhaps when the routine was made available by a REQUIRES; in that case the PARSE SOURCE answer has to change.)